DongChen06/Papers/README.md

 - **ConsensusNet: Zhang, Kaiqing, et al. "Fully decentralized multi-agent reinforcement learning with networked agents." arXiv preprint arXiv:1802.08757 (2018).**
 > Actor-Critic: the actor step is performed individually by each agent without the need to infer the policies of others.
 For the critic step, each agent shares its estimate of the value function with its neighbors on the network, so that a consensual estimate is achieved, which is further used in the subsequent actor step.

+- **MAAC: Iqbal, Shariq, and Fei Sha.
+"Actor-attention-critic for multi-agent reinforcement learning."
+International Conference on Machine Learning.
+PMLR, 2019.**
+> We present an actor-critic algorithm that trains decentralized policies in multiagent settings, using centrally computed critics that share an attention mechanism which selects relevant information for each agent at every timestep.
+Our attention critic is able to dynamically select which agents to attend to at each time point during training, improving performance in multi-agent domains with complex interactions.

 - **NeurComm: Chu, Tianshu, Sandeep Chinchali, and Sachin Katti.
 "Multi-agent Reinforcement Learning for Networked System Control." arXiv preprint arXiv:2004.01339 (2020).**
 > Actor-Critic: introduce a spatial discount factor to stabilize training, especially for non-communicative algorithms.
 We propose a new neural defferentiable communication protocol to adaptively share information on both system states and agent behaviors.